Helmet Is One of Many Hats for Nina Taylor: Mother, Fire Officer, Teacher and Businesswoman

 Nina Taylor wears many hats.
 One of those hats is a firefighter’s helmet at Station 14 of the Birmingham (Alabama) Fire & Rescue Service Department.

-As a lieutenant and 15-year veteran of the department, Taylor relishes helping the citizens of Birmingham and her fellow firefighters.
+As a captain and 15-year veteran of the department, Taylor relishes helping the citizens of Birmingham and her fellow firefighters.

 “I am the officer of five amazing crew members at my station.
 I train them to operate at their level and at my level of responsibilities,” said Taylor.
 “I believe that no one climbing the ladder of success is my competition, rather they are my brother or sister.”

 Taylor knows the importance of knowledge and sharing to get ahead, particularly as a woman in a field with a population of 7% women, according to the National Fire Protection Association.

 “I face challenges daily.
 Building a cohesive crew buffers the challenge, however, my goal is to break the stereotype that women are incapable of being strong and effective in the fire service,” she said. < Click to Tweet